open-telemetry/opentelemetry-specification/specification/overview.md

 specification.

 For backwards compatibility with OpenTracing, Baggage is propagated as **CorrelationContext** when using the OpenTracing bridge.
-New concerns with different criteria should consider creating new a new cross-cutting concern to cover their use-case; they may benefit from the W3C encoding format but use a new HTTP header to convey data throughout a distributed trace.
+New concerns with different criteria should consider creating a new cross-cutting concern to cover their use-case; they may benefit from the W3C encoding format but use a new HTTP header to convey data throughout a distributed trace.